chemplexity/chromatography/README.md

 Select the [`Download ZIP`](https://github.com/chemplexity/chromatography/archive/master.zip) button on this page or visit the [MATLAB File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/47696-chromatography-toolbox) to download a copy of the current release.

 ##Features

+Check out the [in-depth guide](https://github.com/chemplexity/chromatography/wiki/) for a full overview of features.

 <table style="width:100%">
 <tr>